-CVP has closed all its offices until the end of June and will continue to monitor Federal and State guidance and extend closures as necessary.
+CVP has closed all its offices through Labor Day and will continue to monitor Federal and State guidance and extend closures as necessary.
 All staff are working from home and are continuing to provide uninterrupted support to our clients.

 The Department of Health and Human Services (HHS), including the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the Centers for Medicare and Medicaid Services (CMS) among other agencies, is responding to an outbreak of respiratory disease caused by a novel coronavirus.
 The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).
 On January 31, 2020, HHS Secretary Alex M. Azar II declared a public health emergency for the United States to aid the nation’s healthcare community in responding to COVID-19.